-Procrastination does not produce momentum.
-It’s product is stagnation.
-This permeates all aspects of life and removes the joy from everything.
+The product of procrastination is the opposite of momentum – it’s stagnation.
+This stagnation permeates all aspects of life and removes the joy from everything.
 The bigger the procrastination, the greater the effect.
 It applies to any kind of procrastination in any part of life.
 The greater the avoidance, the more detrimental the effect.

-Procrastination can make you feel irritable, listless, joyless, purposeless, lost, low-energy, distracted, and disengaged.
+Procrastination can make people feel irritable, listless, joyless, purposeless, lost, low-energy, distracted, and disengaged.
 It can take you away from the present moment.
 It’s a real bitch.
-It also tends to sneak up on you over time.
-Suddenly, you’re dealing with a conflict between what you’re doing and what you should be doing.
-It’s an internal war, and the harder you procrastinate, the worse it gets.
+It also tends to sneak up over time.

 More about Momentum